CharlesTheGreat77/GoFuzz/README.md

 Usage of gofuzz:
   -H string
-    	specify the file that contains headers [separated by line] -body string
+    	specify the file that contains headers [separated by line] -N	enable NOT searching for given string (used with search) [login failed] -body string
     	specify POST request body (or file containing the body) -burp string